 Exchanging an out-of-state license for a new one that reflects your new home state will likely require a visit to the DMV — unlike a change of address when you move in-state, you can’t exchange an out-of-state license online.
 Check with your local DMV or RMV before you go, but if you’re exchanging an out-of-state license, plan to bring the following items to your appointment:

 Be prepared to surrender your old, out-of-state license at your DMV appointment.
 You’ll likely be issued a temporary license while you wait for your new, updated license to arrive.
-Depending on your new state, you may also be required to pass a vision test, a written test or even a road test before you can qualify for your new license.
+Depending on your new state, you may also be required to pass a vision test, a written test, or even a road test before you can qualify for your new license.

-If you’re a resident of one state and got your license there, but you’re leaving to attend college in another state, you don’t need to exchange your license.
+No, if you’re a resident of one state and got your license there, but you’re leaving to attend college in another state, you don’t need to exchange your license.
 That’s because, as a college student, you’re not necessarily a permanent resident of the state where your school is located.
 You can continue to drive with your out-of-state license while you’re in college.

 If you’re planning on switching your voter registration to the state where your college or university is located, but you still have your old driver’s license, you should still be able to vote.
 But if the state where you’re voting has laws about required ID, check with the state election office to find out the exact requirements for voting in your college town.